Bob Dylan: Painting

 Dylan's second show at the Gagosian Gallery, Revisionist Art, opened in November 2012.
 The show consisted of thirty paintings, transforming and satirizing popular magazines, including Playboy and Babytalk.
 In February 2013, Dylan exhibited the New Orleans Series of paintings at the Palazzo Reale in Milan.
-In August 2013, Britain's National Portrait Gallery in London hosted Dylan's first major UK exhibition, Face Value, featuring twelve pastel portraits.
+In August 2013, Britain's National Portrait Gallery, London hosted Dylan's first major UK exhibition, Face Value, featuring twelve pastel portraits.

-In November 2013, the Halcyon Gallery in London mounted Mood Swings, an exhibition in which Dylan displayed seven wrought iron gates he had made.
-In a statement released by the gallery, Dylan said, "I've been around iron all my life ever since I was a kid.
-I was born and raised in iron ore country, where you could breathe it and smell it every day.
-Gates appeal to me because of the negative space they allow.
-They can be closed but at the same time they allow the seasons and breezes to enter and flow.
-They can shut you out or shut you in.
-And in some ways there is no difference".

-In November 2016, the Halcyon Gallery featured a collection of drawings, watercolors and acrylic works by Dylan.
-The exhibition, The Beaten Path, depicted American landscapes and urban scenes, inspired by Dylan's travels across the USA.
+In November 2016, the Halcyon Gallery featured a collection of artworks by Dylan.
+The exhibition, The Beaten Path, depicted American landscapes and urban scenes, inspired by Dylan's travels across the US.
 The show was reviewed by Vanity Fair and Asia Times Online.
 In October 2018, the Halcyon Gallery mounted an exhibition of Dylan's drawings, Mondo Scripto.
-The works consisted of Dylan hand-written lyrics of his songs, with each song illustrated by a drawing.Retrospectrum, the largest retrospective of Dylan's visual art to date, consisting of over 250 works in a variety of media, debuted at the Modern Art Museum in Shanghai in 2019.
-Building on the exhibition in China, a version of Retrospectrum, which includes a new series of paintings, "Deep Focus", drawn from film imagery, opened at the Frost Art Museum in Miami on November 30, 2021.
+The works consisted of Dylan hand-written lyrics of his songs, with each song illustrated by a drawing.Retrospectrum, the largest retrospective of Dylan's visual art to date, consisting of over 250 works in various media, debuted at the Modern Art Museum in Shanghai in 2019.
+Building on the exhibition in China, a version of Retrospectrum, which includes a new series of paintings, "Deep Focus", drawn from film imagery, opened at the Frost Art Museum in Miami on November 30, 2021, while from December 16, 2022, to April 30, 2023, the MAXXI Museum in Rome hosted the retrospective which was the first European monographic exhibition dedicated to Dylan's visual art.